boleima/ToPro/README.md

 In this paper, we propose **To**ken-Level **Pro**mpt Decomposition (**ToPro**), which facilitates the prompt-based method for token-level sequence labeling tasks.
 The ToPro method decomposes an input sentence into single tokens and applies one prompt template to each token.

-Our experiments on multilingual NER and POS tagging datasets demonstrate that ToPro-based fine-tuning outperforms Vanilla fine-tuning and Prompt-Tuning in cross-lingual transfer, especially for languages that are typologically different from the source language English.
-Our method also attains state-of-the-art (SOTA) performance when employed with the mT5 model.
+Our experiments on multilingual NER and POS tagging datasets demonstrate that ToPro-based fine-tuning outperforms Vanilla fine-tuning and Prompt-Tuning in zero-shot cross-lingual transfer, especially for languages that are typologically different from the source language English.
+Our method also attains state-of-the-art performance when employed with the mT5 model.
 Besides, our exploratory study in multilingual large language models shows that ToPro performs much better than the current in-context learning method.

 Overall, the performance improvements show that ToPro could potentially serve as a novel and simple benchmarking method for sequence labeling tasks.